mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 ## Syncing updated datastreams

-Copies of TN and MODS (and any optional datastreams) that are part of remote resrource objects will inevitably become out of sync with their remote originals.
+Copies of TN and MODS (and any optional datastreams) harvested from remote resrource objects will inevitably become out of sync with their remote originals.
 This batch loader provides a command to update datastreams harvested from the remote resource that have changed.
 To use it, pass in the directory that contains the datastream files as the value of the `--target`` option:

 `drush -u 1 islandora_remote_resource_batch_sync --target=/path/to/datastream/files`